project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 Their rate was calculated to be $\Gamma = 3 \times 10^{-64} \, \rm s^{-1}$

-Although the Gamow rate is 3 orders of magnitude below the more accurate value, the Gamow approach allows us to incorporate screening effects more easily.
+Although the Gamow rate is 3 orders of magnitude below the more accurate value, the Gamow approach allows us to incorporate screening effects more easily, so this approach has its own set of benefits.
 We'll see this later in the notebook.

 ## Fusion rates as a function of deuteron separation

 In $\rm D_2$ gas, the deuteron separation is about 74 pm.
 When deuterium interacts with metals like palladium, the separation can be very different.
-For example, deuterons in the "O-sites" of a palladium lattice are separated by 250 pm, whereas the separation in "di-hydrogen" bound to palladium is 85 pm .
+For example, deuterons in the "O-sites" of a palladium lattice are separated by about 250 pm, whereas the H-H separation in "di-hydrogen" bound to palladium is 85 pm .
 It's therefore of interest to calculate the fusion rate as a function of deuteron separation.

 In general, it's not possible to vary just the deuteron separation because one must also self-consistently solve for the electron screening effects that permits the desired deuteron separation.